jdidion/beekeeper/README.md

   and `try_map` functions enable simple parallel processing of a single batch of tasks.
 * Several useful `Worker` implementations are provided in the [stock](https://docs.rs/beekeeper/latest/beekeeper/bee/stock/) module.
-  Most notable are those in the [`call`](https://docs.rs/beekeeper/latest/beekeeper/bee/stock/call/) submodule, which provide different ways of wrapping `callable`s - i.e., closures and function pointers.
+  Most notable are those in the [`call`](https://docs.rs/beekeeper/latest/beekeeper/bee/stock/call/) submodule, which provide different ways of wrapping `callable`s, i.e., closures and function pointers.
 * The following optional features are provided via feature flags:
     * `affinity`: worker threads may be pinned to CPU cores to minimize the overhead of context-switching.
-    * `retry`: Tasks that fail due to transient errors (e.g., temporarily unavailable resources) may be retried a set number of times, with an optional exponentially increasing delay between retries.
+    * `retry`: Tasks that fail due to transient errors (e.g., temporarily unavailable resources) may be retried a set number of times, with an optional, exponentially increasing delay between retries.
     * Several alternative `channel` implementations are supported:
         * [`crossbeam`](https://docs.rs/crossbeam/latest/crossbeam/)